TOP 10 DIY Bathroom Renovation Mistakes

 Additionally, a lack of storage is usually one of the most common complaints about peoples’ existing bathrooms.
 These days with minimalistic design trends, storage can play second fiddle to other bathroom must-haves, but ultimately may have the most impact in a negative way.

-At Novalé Bathrooms, we are a highly-experienced bathroom renovation company, with franchises across Sydney and the Central Coast.
-We see first-hand the most common mistakes first-time renovators may make by trying to do it themselves, and that is why we implement a unique 8 step bathroom renovation process and we encourage potential clients to see the 12 reasons to choose Novalé.
+At Novalé Bathrooms, we are a highly-experienced bathroom renovation company, delivering stunning bathrooms across Sydney and the Central Coast.
 For more information on why you should choose Novalé for your bathroom project, please do not hesitate in contacting the Novalé team on 1800 NOVALÉ, for a Free In-Home Consultation.